nashpitre/nashpitre.github.io/blog/_posts/a few podcast recommendations.md

+---
+layout: post
 Date: 6/21/19

-# A Few Podcast Recommendations
+title: A Few Podcast Recommendations
+---

 I listen to so many podcast.
 It's basically playing in my ear all day.
 My friend just asked for some podcast recommendations, so I figured I'd gather some of the best that I know to help her out.